Skip to main content

 Is This the Right Attorney for Your Case?

 Different attorneys handle costs differently.
 Some advance all costs and deduct from your recovery.
 Others may ask you to pay certain costs as they arise.
-Raffi Naljian can explain his specific approach during your consultation.
+Raffi Naljian can explain his specific approach during an attorney consultation.
 When evaluating attorneys, understanding cost arrangements is as important as understanding fee percentages.
 Also searched as: Rafi Nanaljian, Raffi Nalian, Rafi Naljian.

 What to Do Next